j-san/borrower/README.md

 <script data-main="app.js" src="static_modules/require.js"></script>
 ```

-That's all folks !
+Require.js is configured, you can just focus on your Javascript.

-Require.js is already configured inside `static_modules/require.js`, you can just focus on your Javascript.
+**That's all folks !**

 Configuration